Nikki McCray-Penson: Other work

 In addition to her career on the court, McCray also created a name for herself in the realm of community service.
 In the year 2000 Nikki McCray was hand-picked by President Bill Clinton to be made a member of the President's Council on Physical Fitness and Sports.

-In 1999 The Library of Congress selected Nikki McCray to be the keynote speaker for the Women's History Month Address.
+In 1999 The Library of Congress selected McCray to be the keynote speaker for the Women's History Month Address.
 "We are pleased to have Ms. McCray with us to kick-off our month long celebration of women's history," said Federal Women's Program Manager Jean Parker.
 "As an employee of the first women's professional basketball team in the nation's capital and through her community service, Ms. McCray is a wonderful role model for young people."

+Personal life and death

+McCray was diagnosed with breast cancer in 2013 while on the staff at South Carolina.
+She went into remission later that year.

+McCray died on July 7, 2023, while serving as an assistant coach for Rutgers.
+She was 51.